The ESPL System enhances the of life in Accomack and Northampton Counties. Its

 interests, and explore its future.

-The Eastern Shore Public Library system is an innovative, community-oriented resource providing an inviting environment for life-long learning.
+The Eastern Shore Public Library System is an inviting environment for everyone.
+It enables

 The board, staff, and volunteers of the Eastern Shore Public Library believe that all residents of our community should have the opportunity for literacy, lifelong learning, continuing education and personal development.
 Therefore, we value: